-Marcus Hodges is the director of intramural training and education for NCATS’ Division of Preclinical Innovation (DPI).
+Marcus Hodges is the lead for intramural trainee development for NCATS’ Division of Preclinical Innovation (DPI).
 Working within the Education Branch of the Office of Policy, Communications and Education, he develops, markets, implements and evaluates training and professional development activities for DPI intramural trainees.
 Serving as an advocate for NCATS fellows, Hodges ensures that trainees have opportunities to acquire and enhance the skills needed to succeed in a preclinical, translational science environment.
 He also is responsible for ensuring that all trainee application and on-boarding procedures comply with DPI and NIH Office of Intramural Training & Education policies.

 Prior to joining NCATS, Hodges served as the fellowship director for the National Biosafety and Biocontainment Training Program (NBBTP), a partnership between the NIH Division of Occupational Health and Safety and the National Institute of Allergy and Infectious Diseases (NIAID), overseeing the planning, coordination and execution of all didactic and experiential training for fellows.
 He also managed the NBBTP Scientific Advisory Board and served as the liaison between the fellows, contractors and government officials.
 During his eight-year tenure with NBBTP, Hodges markedly enhanced the training curriculum and established developmental assignment partnerships with more than 25 government, academic and private-sector institutions.
 Previously, Hodges was a biosafety-biosecurity specialist for the National Biodefense Analysis and Countermeasures Center, where he helped create and execute health and safety programs for biosafety level-2, -3 and -4 laboratory environments.